mateuszrymar/bowly/README.md

 ## Why I built the project this way
   - I wanted to display the data in a similar 10-frame layout, that most bowling scorecards use.
 This layout is easy to read and allows for checking results "by eye".
   - I decided two separate views: one for upload, one for display, makes for an optimal User Experience.
-  - Since I decided to not use a framework on this task, there are 2
+  - Since I decided to not use a framework on this task, Bowly is a multi-page website.
+SPAs in vanilla JS require dealing with state changes, which would complicate development with no tangible benefits.
+Multi-page approach was much simpler to implement.
-  - I learnt writing automated unit tests.
+  - I wanted to learn writing automated unit tests.
-  - I wanted to practice unit testing.
 It turned out, that they're easy to set up and allow to catch tricky errors.

 ## If I had more time, I'd do this
-  - I'd try to use SCSS to reduce the amount of CSS.
+  - I'd try to use SCSS to reduce the amount of CSS code.